-The expenses of the offering, not including the underwriting discount, are estimated at \$\ and are payable by us and the selling shareholder.
+The expenses of the offering, not including the underwriting discount, are estimated at \$700,000 and are payable by us.
 We have agreed to reimburse the underwriter for expenses relating to the clearance of this offering with the Financial Industry Regulatory Authority.